 Within any development team working on a designated software project, there can be a technical lead selected to overlook and aid in the progress and overall direction of the team.
 The lead helps everyone move forward and acts as a guide throughout product development.
 This shift transforms the individual from a developer to a leader for peers, and therefore shifts responsibilities and makes them well-equipped to perform a wide range of tasks on both technical and interpersonal levels.
 The following are signs that the technical lead is effectively managing their team, balancing between output, delegation, and mediation and conflict management:

-Ability to Delegates Tasks & Responsibilities:
+Ability to Delegates Tasks and Responsibilities

-Introducing New Frameworks & Technology:
+Introducing New Frameworks and Technology

-As with any system or process within an organization, when team members are used to working in a particular manner with certain technology, there can be hesitation in introducing new methods or frameworks.
+As with any system or process within an organization, when team members are used to working in a particular manner with specific technology, there can be hesitation in introducing new methods or frameworks.
 A smart tech lead will recognize that solving problems in new and unique ways could be beneficial for the overall productivity and output of the team.
 They will be willing to introduce new frameworks and methods of software development to stay on top of the latest industry trends.
-This also allows developers to learn new skills and expand their expertise through experiencing new methods of coding and furthering their technical experience.
+This also allows developers to learn new skills and expand their expertise through experiencing new ways of coding and furthering their technical experience.